Daredevil: Born Again

 Netflix’s Daredevil was grim, gritty and rated TV-MA—the equivalent of an R-rating in the world of movies.
 Blood was spattered.
 Curse words were hurled.
 Was the show good?
 Aesthetically, yes, and it brought in a welcome element of faith.
 (Matt Murdock’s Catholicism is a critical part of his character, and a bulwark of his no-kill ethos.)
 But the three-season story arc was brutal, too, and hardly the stuff that families could watch together.

-Netflix closed out the series in 2018, turning the rights over to Disney—the Marvel Cinematic Universe’s corporate overlord.
+Netflix closed out the series in 2018, turning over the rights to Disney—the Marvel Cinematic Universe’s corporate overlord.
 And while Daredevil (played engagingly by Charlie Cox) has showed up in some MCU properties since, Daredevil: Born Again marks his return as a true front-line superhero.

 And the show is a return to form—for good and ill.